 Until 7 October at GOMA | Free

-The MoB Kids winter school holiday program features a range of workshops inspired by Museum of Brisbane's current exhibitions.
-As part of the BRISTOPIA exhibition, your kids can create a three-dimensional paper Queenslander home or cityscape.
-There's a also a science lab and LEGO stop motion workshop, and a gamified theatrical experience exploring the Life in Irons: Brisbane’s Convict Stories exhibition.
+The MoB Kids spring school holiday program features a range of workshops inspired by Museum of Brisbane's current exhibitions.
+As part of the BRISTOPIA exhibition, your kids can create a three-dimensional paper Queenslander home or cityscape There's a also imagination map making and a gamified theatrical experience exploring the Life in Irons: Brisbane’s Convict Stories exhibition.

 Until 28 October at Museum of Brisbane | Free + Ticketed

 If you fancy a trip to Toowoomba this school holidays, Cobb+Co Museum will send you falling down the rabbit hole.
-Alice’s Wonderland is a colourful hands-on exhibition that brings science together with the curious world of Lewis Carroll’s famous story.
-Optics, illusions, word play, physics and maths invite children to better understand the way they perceive the world around them.
+Alice’s Wonderland is a colourful hands-on exhibition that brings science together with Lewis Carroll’s famous story.
+Optics, illusions, word play, physics and maths invite children to better understand the world around them.